narenaryan/Torn-tweet/README.md

 $ python tweetdemo.py
 ```

-Now Go to localhost:8888/ to tweet
+Now Go to default tornado running address ,http://localhost:8888/ to tweet

-open localhost:8888/client to recieve those messages instantly.
+open http://localhost:8888/client to recieve those messages instantly.

-We can handle controlling clients for a tweet i.e followers only get messages.
-That feature will be added.
+Extending Torn-Tweet

-But ths is an open demonstration of how websockets function to give real-time data streaming service.
+We can also have specific subscribers for a channel.
+It is a work of doing isSubscribed on redis to a channel.
+Channel is the user whom clients are following.
+In our application we hardcoded channel as "fitness".
+You can extend it as your requirements.i gave a running tempate for Web-sockets.